commercelayer/commercelayer-docs-resources/manual_tax_calculators/object.md

 ---
-description: A manual tax calculator object is returned as part of the response body of each successful list, retrieve, create or update API call.
+description: A comprehensive list of the manual tax calculator resource's attributes and relationships.
 ---

 # The manual tax calculator object

+A manual tax calculator object is returned as part of the response body of each successful list, retrieve, create or update API call.

+## Fields

 | Field          | Type     | Description                                  |
 | -------------- | -------- | -------------------------------------------- |